Episode 300 - The 10 Greatest Byzantine Emperors

 743-775.

-The son of Leo III built on his father's good work, providing stability after a century in which the Empire had been brutally assaulted by the new caliphate.
+The son of Leo III built on his father's good work, providing stability after a century in which the Empire had been brutally assaulted by the new Caliphate.

 With the Arabs falling into civil war, Constantine reformed the army and attacked their outposts.
+Then he turned on the Bulgars, keeping them in check.

 He repopulated Constantinople and restarted the aqueduct of Valens, while holding triumphs to entertain the people.

-Had things played out differently, his iconoclast theology might have become established within the Empire.
+Had things played out differently, his iconoclast theology might have become established within the empire.

-He died peacefully and passed the Empire to his son.
+He died peacefully and passed the empire to his son.

 At number five is

-Heraclius, six hundred ten to six hundred forty one
+Heraclius, six ten to six hundred forty-one

-Heraclius took on the toughest task in the history of the Roman Empire, and sort of pulled off a miracle by restoring the eastern provinces.
+Heraclius took on the toughest task in the history of the Roman Empire and sort of pulled off a miracle by restoring the eastern provinces.

 It was a high wire act of immense courage and skill, but he was a part of why the Empire was in such a terrible position in the first place.

-The civil war he launched was designed to cripple Phocas' regime, and it succeeded, draining strength from the empire, which contributed to the utter collapse both in the east and in the Balkans.
+The civil war he launched was designed to cripple Phocas' regime, and it succeeded, draining strength from the Empire which contributed to the utter collapse both in the east and in the Balkans.

 Though the rise of the Arabs was beyond his ability to control, their desire to unite and conquer was predicated on the collapse of authority in the Roman world, which he was partly responsible for.